Linux-compatible laptops

 - In addition to releasing new upgrades regularly, we’re opening up the ecosystem to enable a community of partners to build and sell compatible modules through the Framework Marketplace.

-Strong hype abd a veneer of sustainability.
-I
+Strong hype and a veneer of sustainability.

-2.6 Razer blade
+2.6 Razer Blade

-A long intermittently-tolerably-successful project of mine: keeping the Razer Blade 2017 behaving itself as a linux machine..
+A long intermittently-tolerably-successful project of mine: keeping the Razer Blade 2017 behaving itself as a Linux machine..

-Since some OS update random USB devices have been failing to resume after suspend.
+Since some OS update, random USB devices have been failing to resume after suspend.
 OTOH the machine frequently fails to suspend, and sometimes will run at full temperature with the lid closed and everything unplugged, which puts you at risk of data loss, hardware damage and also your house burning down.

-Also the local Australian service agent (who is licensed by Razer but nothing to do with them really) ghosted me last time I tried to exchange cash for hardware repair.
-I worked it out myself with parts from ebay.
-On the previous occasion they reformatted my hard drive which was fine, I have backups, but there was nothing wrong with the HDD just the power regulator, so it felt vindictive.
+Also, the local Australian service agent (who is licensed by Razer but nothing to do with them really) ghosted me last time I tried to exchange cash for hardware repair.
+I worked it out myself with parts from eBay.
+On the previous occasion, they reformatted my hard drive which was fine, I have backups, but there was nothing wrong with the HDD just the power regulator, so it felt vindictive.

 Impressive hardware overall, but no longer recommended because of the overhead of maintaining a minority laptop configuration functioning when it is not especially well-adapted to my OS.